-General needs
+Property Designation General needs

-Purpose built block of flats
+Property Type Purpose built block of flats

-2
+No of Floors 2

-2
+No of Flats (if applicable) 2

-250
+Ground floor area (m2) 250

-500
+Total area of all floors 500

-The premises was purpose built as terraced houses with two flats incorporated into the design.
+Building Description The premises was purpose built as terraced houses with two flats incorporated into the design.
 It is thought that the premises was originally constructed in the 1980s.
-There is one entry/exit doors to the small internal common area containing the single stairway.
+There is one entry/exit door to the small internal common area containing the single stairway.
 There are no passenger lifts present.
 There is no ancillary usage (the premises is all residential).

-The ground floor is ground bearing concrete.
+Building Construction The ground floor is ground bearing concrete.
 The floor construction between levels is a form of concrete construction.
 There is one internal stairway is of concrete construction.
 There is a pitched tiled roof.
 From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with timber weatherboards over an unknown substrate.
 Note - this is not the FRAEW as required by the Fire Safety Act 2021.

-Hallway, stairway and first floor landing.
+Extent of common areas Hallway, stairway and first floor landing.

-None.
+Areas of the building to which access was not available None.